Francis-Njoku/apissn/docs/ADMIN_API.md

 List all payments with user details.
 Administrators can view all payment records across all users, including associated user information.

+#### Query Parameters:

+-   `per_page` (integer, optional): Number of payments to display per page.
+Defaults to 15.
+Minimum value is 1, maximum value is 100.
+-   `all` (boolean, optional): If set to true, returns all payments without pagination.
+Defaults to false.

 #### Response:

 Returns a paginated list of payment records, including user details: